Jendersen/KG_accountability/README.md

 This code is made to be used along with [IndeGx](https://github.com/Wimmics/dekalog), was used for these experiments.
 The catalog of SPARQL endpoints used for our experiments is [catalogs/](catalogs/).
 It is taken from IndeGx.

 To evaluate KGs, we proceed in several steps.
+Only the first one queries distant SPARQL endpoints, the rest is performed locally.
 1. First, triples corresponding to the metadata of the evaluated KG are extracted using queries in folder [nonTrivialExtractionRules/](nonTrivialExtractionRules/).
-2. Then, this extracted triples are saturated by adding equivalent classes and properties, as defined in [equivalencesRules/](equivalencesRules/).
+2. Then, these extracted triples are saturated by adding equivalent classes and properties, as defined in [equivalencesRules/](equivalencesRules/).
 The equivalences used are listed [here](/docs/equivalences.md).
 3. The KG is evaluated according to this saturated metadata: [rules/](rules/).
 4. Finally, queries in [score_computing_rules/](score_computing_rules/) enable to compute the score of a questions made of a the successions of queries, and then to obtain the different scores of accountability on each aspect of the hierarchy, and the global score of accountability.